 Make sure that the operating system you use is updated with the latest patches.
 At a minimum, it must be able to retrieve updates from the operating system's standard software repository (for example, using

 Additionally, the local Linux firewall must be disabled using the appropriate command for the operating system:

 - 10 GB disk-space

 You can install VSatellites on either virtual machines (most common), or on physical hardware.

-VSatellite requires connectivity with the following VaaS endpoints over HTTPS (port 443) without traversing a proxy server:
+VSatellite requires connectivity with the following Venafi as a Service endpoints over HTTPS (port 443) without traversing a proxy server:

 To quickly verify connectivity, you could use the cURL utility, which you can install on Ubuntu using